 Delivering medical supplies and equipment cannot be compared to shipping other goods door-to-door.
 Last mile deliveries are already challenging, but more problems are facing companies engaged in medical delivery services:

-- Special requirements: Some drugs require particular temperatures, and failure to adhere to their required temperature settings can cause them to become spoiled or ineffective.
+Some drugs require particular temperatures, and failure to adhere to their required temperature settings can cause them to become spoiled or ineffective.
 Likewise, something like a dialysis machine has to be stored and handled carefully or it might end up being damaged.
-Thus, delivery companies must ensure that their trucks are well-equipped to transport the medical products and their drivers are well-informed about proper handling.
+Thus, last mile delivery companies must ensure that their trucks are well-equipped to transport the medical products and their drivers are well-informed about proper handling.

 How Advanced Route Planning Software Helps

 Last mile deliveries are inherently complex, and last mile deliveries of medical products, supplies, and equipment are even more complicated.
 As you can imagine, any of the special challenges we listed out above are going to make delivery routing radically more complicated.
 To the right people on the right jobs, you’ll need to be able to perform skill-level routing quickly and easily.
 To ensure on-time delivery within a short window, you’ll need a route optimizer that’s highly accurate under all circumstances.
 To monitor the cold chain, you’ll need straightforward technology integrations that make tracking easier.

 In short: the key to managing all the challenges in medical delivery service is to invest in the right software.

 Routing software can help optimize every step of the delivery process—from pick-up at the distribution center or warehouse all the way to the patient’s doorstep.
 Ideally, you’d also be able to pair this functionality with software that can handle quality assurance monitoring as easily as it can report key details, including trailer temperature en route, length of time inside the delivery vehicle, and proof of temperature upon delivery.